nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 __Enjoy creativity & fun of luck with no specific skill to win.__

 Historically the most popular Track Style, but also the most created style for Weekly Shorts so far.
 Fun, creative, wacky tracks - tracks with fun tricks.
-These tracks can not be difficult to complete, confusing or unreasonable with obstacles.
+These tracks cannot be difficult to complete, confusing or unreasonable with obstacles.
 They can contain some more difficult tricks as the 5th track each week, such as wet wood driving, but tracks must still be easy to complete.

 ## Introducing labels for Weekly Shorts for feedback from Nadeo